• Engineer and cameras

 2. Hospitality

 Hotels and restaurants use CCTV to protect guests, monitor staff areas, and ensure compliance with health and safety regulations.
-Systems can also prevent unauthorised access to restricted areas.
+Comprehensive security solutions for the hospitality industry often combine surveillance with fire safety to ensure guest protection across sprawling premises.

 3. Construction